Covariant diagonalization of the perfect fluid stress-energy tensor: Introduction

 \section{Introduction}

-Relativistic fluid dynamics is a subject of relevance in three main astrophysical problems as we learn in references \cite{EG}$^{,}$\cite{CW}. (a) Jets emerging at relativistic speed from the core of active galactic nuclei, from microquasars or gamma-ray bursts. (b) Compact stars and flows around Black Holes. (c) Cosmology.
+Relativistic fluid dynamics is a subject of relevance in three main astrophysical problems as it emerges, for instance, from the analysis in references \cite{EG}$^{,}$\cite{CW}$^{,}$\cite{AC}$^{,}$\cite{F}$^{,}$\cite{NS}$^{,}$\cite{BC}. (a) Jets emerging at relativistic speed from the core of active galactic nuclei, from microquasars or gamma-ray bursts. (b) Compact stars and flows around Black Holes. (c) Cosmology.
 General relativity is necessary only in (b) and (c).
 In (a) special relativity is sufficient.
 It is in this context that we introduce a new technique that might render simplification in both mathematical analysis and conceptual understanding.
 In previous works of the tetrad series we developed a new method to construct new tetrads when second rank antisymmetric fields are present in curved four-dimensional Lorentzian spacetimes.
-In manuscript \cite{A} it was the electromagnetic field.
-In this previous work \cite{A} we found new tetrads that introduced maximal simplification in the expression of the electromagnetic field, manifestly and covariantly diagonalized at every point the stress-energy tensor for a non-null electromagnetic field and maximally simplified the Einstein-Maxwell equations.
+In manuscript \cite{A}$^{,}$\cite{AE} it was the electromagnetic field.
+In this previous work \cite{A}$^{,}$\cite{AE} we found new tetrads that introduced maximal simplification in the expression of the electromagnetic field, manifestly and covariantly diagonalized at every point the stress-energy tensor for a non-null electromagnetic field and maximally simplified the Einstein-Maxwell equations.
 In our present case we are dealing with a fluid where the stress-energy tensor can be described by the following equation,

 where $\rho$ is the energy-density of the fluid, $p$ the isotropic pressure and $u^{\mu}$ its four-velocity field, $g_{\mu\nu}$ is the metric tensor.
-If in addition this fluid has vorticity $\omega_{\mu\nu}$, then we can proceed to build the new tetrads for this particular case following the method developed in \cite{A}.
+If in addition this fluid has vorticity $\omega_{\mu\nu}$, then we can proceed to build the new tetrads for this particular case following the method developed in \cite{A}$^{,}$\cite{AE}.
 These new tetrads are going to manifestly and covariantly diagonalize the stress-energy tensor (\ref{SET}) at every spacetime event.
 We carry out this program in section \ref{fluidtet}.
+In section \ref{eulervf} using the tetrad found in section \ref{fluidtet}, as an application, we build the Euler observers adapted to the evolution of this kind of spacetimes.
+Finally, in section \ref{carter} we analyze the Carter-Lichnerowicz equation with our new tetrads as a second application.
+Specially the barotropic case.